BitEscrow/escrow-sdk/README.md

 }
 ```

-If desired, a service `provider` can host a platform for negotiating the proposal.
-The protocol is designed for third-parties to help with coordination, and offer their own services such as arbitration.
+If desired, a third-party can host the proposal.
+The protocol is designed for third-parties to help with negotiation, and offer their own services such as arbitration.

-There is no specification placed on how to communicate a proposal between parties.
-There are already many great communication protocols that exist in the wild, and they all support JSON.
-Feel free to use your favorite one!
+There is no specification placed on how to communicate the proposal between parties.
+There are so many great communication protocols that exist in the wild, and they virtually all support JSON, so feel free to use your favorite one!

-> Note: The `agent` does not arbitrate disputes or take part in negotiations.
+> Note: The server `agent` does not take part in negotiations or arbitrate disputes.
 This is strictly by design.
 While BitEscrow may offer these services, the protocol is designed so that members and third-parties can negotiate freely, without the agent being involved.

 ### Funding

-Once a proposal is finalized, it is delivered to the `agent` server, who hosts the contract, and coordinates with `funders`.
+Once a final proposal has been delivered to our server, all terms and endorsements are validated, then a `contract` is formed.
+The contract is assigned a signing `agent`, which is used to coordinate deposits.

-Each funder requests a `deposit` account from the agent.
+Each funder requests a deposit `account` from the agent.
 This account uses a 2-of-2 multi-signature address with a time-locked refund path.

 ```ts
 interface DepositAccount {